PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 !!! summary "What happens when the atmosphere is added?"
     - A couple of shader nodes are imported and dynamically added and connected to the currently active world.
 When you remove the _Atmosphere_, these nodes will subsequently be removed.
-    - The Sun lamp `Sarlight Sun` is added.
+    - The Sun lamp `Starlight Sun` is added.
 The Sun lamp is used as the main light source to cast shadows from the Sun.
-When you remove the _Atmosphere_, if no active PSA instances are found in other worlds contextes, it will be removed.
+When you remove the _Atmosphere_, if no active PSA instances are found in other worlds context's, it will be removed.

 ## Preferences
-There is no one _right way_ way to use this addon.
+There is no one _right way_ way to use this add-on.
 That is why we encourage you to find the way it works best for you.

-The addon [preferences panel](img/UI/UI_preferences.jpg) is located under `Edit > Preferences > Add-ons`.
+The add-on [preferences panel](img/UI/UI_preferences.jpg) is located under `Edit > Preferences > Add-ons`.

 ### Toolbar Enabled